-The University of Florida is proud to offer the #3 online bachelor’s program in the country, UF Online.
-As we rise in national recognition, we remain firmly committed to removing barriers so that future Gators may enroll via UF Online and earn their UF degree.
-Available starting with applicants for Fall 2021, UF Online Ready is a new program that supports highly qualified upper-division applicants to UF Online who are simply missing some pre-requisite coursework.
+The University of Florida is proud to offer the #1 online bachelor’s program in the country, UF Online.
+As we rise in national recognition, we remain committed to removing barriers so that future Gators may enroll via UF Online and earn their UF degree.
+Available starting with applicants for Fall 2021, UF Online Ready is a new program that supports highly qualified upper division applicants by giving them the opportunity to take specific prerequisite courses right here in UF Online.

 Frequently Asked Questions

-- When does UF Online Ready launch?
+- When does the UF Online Ready program launch?

 - How do I know if I am admitted to UF Online Ready?

 We will tell you!
 Your admissions letter will indicate if you have been selected for UF Online Ready.
 The prerequisites that you are missing will be listed in your notification of admissions.